 De Soto Sport has always been aware of its impact on our environment and our community.
 As far back as the early 1990’s we have been making garments out of recycled materials and doing simple things such as turning off lights and using both sides of paper.
 While waste is inevitable, we have minimized our waste and encouraged recycling, maximized sustainability and conservation in a number of ways.

-In 2011, we reduced our paper consumption by 75% over the previous year by doing the following
+In 2011, we reduced our paper consumption by 75% over the previous year by doing the following:

 - Eliminating paper invoices, return forms, receipts, orders and note pads.
 It's all electronic now.
 And though it still confuses some of our customers because "I didn't get a receipt in my box" still in 2018, it is going strong.

 - We have implemented a direct deposit program with all employees so paychecks are a thing of the past.

 We have replaced our studio track lights with energy-efficient low voltage lights.
 This will reduce our energy consumption for lighting by more than 80% per year in the future.
 Our nextdoor neighbors, Efficient Lighting, performed great work!

 Our Company founder initiated a recycling program for our entire industrial complex.
 This includes

 - Dedicated dumpsters throughout the complex for paper/cardboard, glass, and aluminum, with composting soon to follow.

 - Aggressive programs to minimize our current consumption of resources.